 - Have increased abdominal efforts in an attempt to breathe

 - Wet his hay and grains.
-(This is a good idea anyway, as it makes things easy to digest and adds water to help hydrate your horse.
+This is a good idea anyway, as it makes things easy to digest and adds water to help hydrate your horse.
 Soaking his hay is easy!
 You can also steam your horse’s hay.

 - Reduce or eliminate hay from his diet.
-Hay is a huge source of dust, you may need to switch from wetting it to a pelleted hay or chopped forage in advanced cases.
-(As always, work with your Veterinarian)
+Hay is a huge source of dust, you may need to switch from soaked hay it to pelleted hay or chopped forage in advanced cases.
+As always, work with your Veterinarian.

 - Location, location, location!
 If your horse must live in a stall, can he have the end stall or the spot with an extra window?
-This is usually the best ventilated stall in the barn.
+This is usually the best-ventilated stall in the barn.

 - Use low dust bedding.
 Straw may not be the best bet, as mold spores are often present.
 A low dust wood pellet or shaving may be best.

 - Minimize dust in his area.
 Lots of cleaning when he’s not in his stall.
 This goes for cleaning his stall, too.
-Remove your horse when his stall (and his neighbors) are being cleaned, when the barn aisle is being swept, and any other high dust times.
+Remove your horse when his stall, and his neighbor’s stalls, are being cleaned, when the barn aisle is being swept, and any other high dust times.
 This article has tips on managing dust.

 - Feed him higher.
-Install a chest high feeder for his hay and grains so his nose is away from dusty bedding and/or ammonia smell.
-Speaking of ammonia - it's a dangerous by product of urine that is harmful to lungs.
-Use Sweet PDZ under bedding to remove ammonia.
+Install a chest-high feeder for his hay and grains so his nose is away from dusty bedding and/or ammonia smell.
+Speaking of ammonia – it’s a dangerous by-product of urine that is harmful to the lungs.
+Use zeolites under the bedding to remove ammonia.

 Zeolites also help your horse’s stall stay dry.